foilen/simple_file_vault/README.md

 - `Version`: The version of the file being uploaded
 - `Link`: A redirection to a release (eg: `prod`)

+# Some features

+- Auto cleanup of old versions: You can set a maximum number of versions per namespace with `maxVersionByNamespace`.
+It won't delete any versions that are tagged.

 # Use with docker

 The needed environment variables are: